genropy/genropy_saved/docs/genro/webpage_elements/form/field.rst

                 fb.field(field='person_id',rowcaption='$name')

-    So, the first value of the field contains the name of the attribute you want to save in the :ref:`genro_datastore` (for rowcaption explanation, check :ref:`field_attributes`).
+    So, the first value of the field contains the name of the attribute you want to save in the :ref:`datastore` (for rowcaption explanation, check :ref:`field_attributes`).

 .. _second_one: